 Optimal Water Policies

 Artificially low prices are only the first of many water policy issues that need to be resolved.
-The mispricing of water resources leads directly to excessive water pollution, but clean water has additional value that is not reflected by many current policies.
+The mispricing of water resources directly leads to excessive water pollution however, clean water has an additional value that is not reflected in many current policies.

 Other uses can reduce the quality of the water, sometimes dramatically.
 Yet, the pricing for these different uses of water is often identical.
-In some sense, all water resources are borrowed from the environment, and there should be a price to be paid if they are not returned in good condition.
+All water resources are borrowed from the environment, and there should be a price to be paid if they are not returned in good condition.

 The other side of water policy is developing new technologies to conserve and extract water resources.
-Overall new water-related patents more than doubled between the 1990s and the early 21st century, indicating increased innovation.
-From reduced pollution to increased efficiency, these new technologies offer hope for improved water management and opportunities for investors.
+Overall, the number of new water-related patents more than doubled between the 1990s and the early 21st century, indicating a significant increase in innovation.
+From reduced pollution to increased efficiency, these new technologies hold promise for enhanced water management and offer opportunities for investors.

 Types of Financing

-Long-term municipal bonds have traditionally been the preferred way to fund water infrastructure due to its long-term benefits.
-However, other types of financing for water projects are becoming more popular as investors adopt new standards and technology advances.
+Long-term municipal bonds have traditionally been the preferred method for funding water infrastructure due to their long-term benefits.
+However, other types of financing for water projects are becoming more popular as investors adopt new standards and technological advances.
 Green bonds, subordinated loans, convertible bonds, and public-private partnerships are just a few of the other options that often work better for specific water projects.

 Stocks in companies developing water-related technology have high upside potential but also offer substantial protection in bear markets due to the world's insatiable thirst for water.